fahad-nakib/fahad-nakib/README.md

-# 👋 Hi, I'm Md.
+# Hi, I'm Md.
 Fahad Nakib

-🎓 **Graduate Researcher | Full-Stack Developer | Aspiring DevOps Engineer**
+💻 **Full-Stack Developer | Future DevOps Engineer | Problem Solver**
 📍 Araihazar, Narayanganj, Bangladesh

 ---

-## 🚀 About Me
+## About Me
-I’m passionate about building **scalable, reliable, and user-focused software systems**.
-Currently pursuing my **B.Sc. in Computer Science & Engineering at Green University of Bangladesh (CGPA 3.68/4.00, Dean’s Award Spring & Fall 2022)**, I specialize in **ML-powered applications, full-stack web development, and DevOps practices**.
+I’m a full-stack developer with a strong foundation in backend architecture, frontend responsiveness, and clean, maintainable code.
+I specialize in building scalable web applications using **Node.js**, **PHP**, **React.js**, **MySQL**, and **TypeScript**, and I’m confident working across the entire development lifecycle — from database design to UI optimization.

+My workflow includes **Docker** for containerization, **Git** for version control, and **Linux** for system-level operations, and I’m actively expanding into **DevOps** by learning **CI/CD pipelines**, **cloud-native deployment**, and **automation strategies**.
+I enjoy solving real-world problems with elegant code, optimizing performance, and streamlining collaboration between development and operations.

-My journey is driven by a vision to bridge **development and operations** with automation, CI/CD pipelines, and cloud-native solutions, ultimately delivering **production-ready intelligent systems**.
+I’m looking to join a team as a **Software Engineer** where I can contribute immediately, while growing into a **DevOps Engineer** who delivers reliable, production-ready systems at scale. y journey is driven by a vision to bridge **development and operations** with automation, CI/CD pipelines, and cloud-native solutions, ultimately delivering **production-ready intelligent systems**.

 ---

-## 🔧 Tech Stack & Skills
+## My Tech Stack & Skills

 ### Languages